Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 There we have it, our last test is complete.
 Run `cargo test` in your terminal to see all our tests running.
 Satisfying right?

-Next chapter will be a conclusion chapter for the smart contract side of this tutorial outlining some improvements and problems that I expect you to now have the knowledge to resolve.
-All in all this isn't the best implementation but you should now have the knowledge to go "Huh, I can probably do XYZ this way instead!".
-The world really is your oyster with smart contract development.
+The next chapter will be a conclusion chapter for the smart contract side of this tutorial outlining some improvements and problems that I expect you to now have the knowledge to resolve.
+All in all, this isn't the best implementation but you should now have the knowledge to go "Huh, I can probably do XYZ this way instead!".
+The world is your oyster with smart contract development.

 ## Follow Up Exercises